 Schools receive price subsidy

 We have collated the learning plan and content.
-The subscription price for all regional Australian schools receive a partial subsidy by the Screenwave International Film Festival and Southern Cross University.
+The subscription price for all Australian schools receive a partial subsidy by the Screenwave International Film Festival and Southern Cross University.